No. 19 San Diego State holds off Northern Illinois

 Later in the quarter, a 50-yard pass from Santacaterina to Christian Blake led to a 1-yard scoring run from Marcus Childers.

+“There’s a lot of the teams in the country that, in those situations, will wilt, give up.
+We’re not like that,” Long said.
+“Our team has a really good spirit.”

+The Aztecs also made adjustments, limiting Northern Illinois’ long passes after those two third-quarter scoring drives by keeping a safety back to help the cornerbacks in coverage.
+But while the defense adjusted, the offense was unable to capitalize.

-San Diego State went on an eight-play, 64-yard drive, on which running back Rashaad Penny started to get rolling with a 25-yard carry.
+San Diego State went on an eight-play, 64-yard drive, on which Penny started to get rolling with a 25-yard carry.
 However, the Northern Illinois defense bowed up at the 2-yard line to deny the Aztecs a touchdown, resulting in a field goal by John Baron II.

-Despite the Northern Illinois defense putting yards at a premium for San Diego State, Penny reached 107 yards rushing.
-He has eclipsed 100 in every game on the season.

 Jordan Huff led Northern Illinois in rushing with 148 yards.